null

 Metric Weight (GSM)

-Instead, grammage reflects the actual weight of one sheet of paper cut into a 1 x 1 meter square.
-Since the same size sheet is always being weighed, regardless of the characteristics of the paper, GSM (grams per square meter) is a clear and easy to digest way to evaluate paper weight and thickness.
+Instead, grammage reflects the actual weight of one sheet of paper cut into a 1x1-meter square.
+Since the same size sheet is always being weighed, regardless of the characteristics of the paper, GSM (grams per square meter) is a clear and easy-to-digest way to evaluate paper weight and thickness.

 Points